Safeguarding Adults At-risk: Advocating for Their Protection

 The goal is raising awareness so that all of us can contribute to a culture of vigilance and ensure every adult can live with dignity.

-Table of Content for Safeguarding Vulnerable Adults
+Table of Content for Safeguarding Adults at risk

 The ultimate goal is enabling adults to live free from harm and fear.
 This requires a coordinated societal approach to identifying and addressing risks proactively.